 The Sportsmask has not been recalled from customers, and is still on sale in the UK.

 The EU has strict regulations concerning biocidal products, and any serious or long-term risk from tiny quantities of PHMB is thought to build up over time, so don’t panic if you’ve been using this mask for a few months.
 Although PHMB is listed in EU regulations as a suspected carcinogen, more evidence is needed to prove a link.

 Under Armour told us that it stands by the mask being safe, because of how PHMB is applied to the mask.

 The level of PHMB allowed – if at all – differs depending on the type of product, so this seems to be a dispute about whether Under Armour is on the right side of these regulations.

 We’ve notified the Health and Safety Executive, which regulates biocidal products in the UK.
-It told us it is looking into this issue ‘as a matter of urgency’.
+It told us:

 Unfortunately, if you own one of these masks, the situation isn’t very clear cut right now.
 If you are concerned, then you could use an alternative mask until more information comes to light.

 Under Armour also told us a newer version of the mask will soon be coming out which doesn’t have PHMB in it ‘in order to comply with differing global rules’.